abenitez69/wxBasic/abLib/Bind/README.md

 The **bind.wxb** utility was created by David Cuny from the early versions of wxBasic.
 It allows you to "compile" a wxBasic script into a binary executable file.
+There is no actual compilation; the source script is simply linked to the wxBasic virtual machine executable, resulting in a binary file.
 The "compilation" can be cross-platform, meaning that executables can be created from Windows for Linux and vice versa.

 *Shebang emulator* is an alternative to create wxBasic executables on Windows without having